 You know it *does* play OK - I think it's a good thing if Eowyn comes across to others (readers or other characters) as "difficult" sometimes.
 Better difficult than dull!
 It just requires a bit more thought to see where she's coming from, and generates more comment.
 Just like in real life.
 When you think about it, it would be weird if Eowyn settled happily into normalcy in Gondor, after her life up to and including the Ring War.
 And if she settled into easy and confident non-conformity, she'd verge on being superhuman, which usually doesn't play so well.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five zero four five as a four place number.
+In the field marked validation number, enter one five eight nine as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved